gregallensworth/MobileMapStarter/README.md

 A starting framework for mobile maps using Cordova/Phonegap.
 A minimal but functional, standalone mobile app from which to build your own creations.

-This app is designed for Phonegap/Cordova, therefore it is HTMN, JavaScript, and CSS.
+This app is designed for Phonegap/Cordova, therefore it is HTML, JavaScript, and CSS.

 Components of this app: